 The number of people living with HIV in Madagascar has doubled in 10 yearsUNAIDS, 2018

 However, as only an estimated 3.9% of the population have ever been tested for HIV, the true scale of the problem is unknown (WHO, 2016).
 Furthermore, only 9% of those people diagnosed with HIV in Madagascar are currently receiving treatment (UNAIDS, 2018).
-In the Anosy region, poor healthcare service provision and low knowledge of sexual and reproductive health and rights (SRHR) knowledge amplifies the threat of HIV and sexually transmitted infections.
+In southeast Madagascar, poor healthcare service provision and low knowledge of sexual and reproductive health and rights (SRHR) knowledge amplifies the threat of HIV and sexually transmitted infections.
 In rural Anosy, Project Mitao’s research highlighted that 64% of high school students do not know how to use a condom and only 21% of sexually active students had used a condom in the past 3 months (SEED, 2019).

 Fort Dauphin has one of the highest [STI] prevalence rates; it might even reach up to 50%Healthcare professional in Fort Dauphin, 2019